Why The Chips Are Down: Navigating the Global Chip Shortages and Beyond

 As a TSMC spokesperson told Time, the roots of the industry's current chip challenges date back to 2018.
 Everything was becoming connected, from packaging to refrigerators, and smartphone demand was skyrocketing, but demand for cars was soft.
 To meet the need, semiconductor manufacturers began allocating more supply of now-critical automotive components like MCUs to other industries.
 This became a huge problem when car demand jumped unexpectedly in the last quarter of 2020 and continued through the first half of 2021 thanks to low interest rates and consumers having more expendable income than they anticipated.

 By the spring of 2021, ramifications of the chip shortage had become clear to the auto industry.
 Factories have been forced to cut production or even close down temporarily due to parts disruptions.
 Putting more pressure on this limited supply of chips is the growing number of electric vehicle mandates being issued by governments around the world.
-Industry experts and auto makers have already expressed concern that a prolonged chip drought could delay the rollout of these new vehicles, particularly in the United States.
+Industry experts and auto makers have expressed concern that a prolonged chip drought could delay the rollout of these new vehicles, particularly in the United States.
+The analyst firm AutoForecast Solutions anticipate OEMs will face a production shortfall of three million vehicles in 2023 due to a lack of chips — a hurdle, no doubt, but an improvement of 2022’s 4.5 million and 2021’s 10.5 million lost vehicles.

-Chip shortages are also driving up the price of new cars.
-The average price of a new car hit record highs for seven consecutive months in 2021, coming in at $46,036 in November; the average price was $40,000 at the end of 2020.
-According to Kelley Blue Book, while new vehicle sales increased 4.1% between September and October 2021, they're still down 22.4% over 2020 due to supply constraints.
+Automotive chip shortages are also driving up the price of new cars.
+The average price of a new car hit record highs throughout 2021 and 2022, coming in at $46,382 in December 2022; the average price was $40,000 at the end of 2020.
+According to J.D.
+Power, while the number of new cars actually decreased 2.8% year-over-year between December 2021 and 2022 — due to a combination of supply constraints and a drop in demand caused by inflation and growing interest rates — consumer spend on new vehicles was only down 0.3% in the same period.

-The chip shortage is also slowing or halting IoT projects — including the implementation of IoT modules that use 5G networks.
-Demand for cellular IoT chipsets and modules had been surging as companies worked to implement 5G technologies, but a 6% drop in shipments in Q3 2021 will hamper that growth.
-Every connected device, from smart meters to point-of-sales systems at retail stores, uses these chipsets, and this delay could further delay the long-awaited conversion from 4G to 5G.
+The chip shortage is also slowing IoT projects — including the implementation of IoT modules that use 5G networks.
+Demand for cellular IoT chipsets and modules had been surging as companies worked to implement 5G technologies, but supply chain disruptions delayed shipments and hampered the industry’s growth.
+The number of global IoT connections grew just 8% in 2021, compared to a 25% annual growth pre-pandemic.
+This slowed growth could further delay the long-awaited conversion from 4G to 5G.

-Additionally, as the raw materials needed for semiconductors continue to be limited in supply, they will likely be first allocated to the high-end chips used in cars and smartphones, rather than the simpler microcontrollers and sensors used in IoT devices.
+Additionally, as the raw materials needed for semiconductors continue to be limited in supply, they will likely be first allocated to the high-end chips used in products like cars, rather than the simpler microcontrollers and sensors used in IoT devices.
 A report from Forrester on IoT in 2022 predicts that it will take longer for the IoT market to regain the supply of chips needed to meet demand.

 The full effects of the shortages have yet to be seen on 5G's rollout.
 However, a number of telecommunications companies warned the F.C.C. in June 2021 that a lack of chips could have significant impacts on the deployment of 5G connections.